New NMPA Human Factors Guidelines for Medical Devices in China: What Manufacturers Need to Know

 1. Device and User Scope

 The updated NMPA guidance includes all medical devices, including combination products, while excluding in vitro diagnostics (IVDs).
-The NMPA guidelinesstate that only Class II and Class III medical devices are in scope, whereas the FDA human factors guidance does not specifically state which types of devices are in scope.
+The NMPA guidelines state that only Class II and Class III medical devices are in scope, whereas the FDA human factors guidance does not specifically state which types of devices are in scope.
 Additionally, the NMPA guidelines state that personnel who install, maintain, or dispose of devices are not currently in scope of the guidance.
 In contrast, the FDA guidance states that device users can include users such as a(n) “installer, maintenance staff member, reprocessor, [or] disposer” [1].
 Therefore, there may be some medical devices or users covered by the FDA human factors guidance that would not be in scope of the Chinese NMPA draft human factors guidance.

 2. Sample Sizes for Usability Studies